Amish-Soni/Desi-Etsy/README.md

-# Infotact Project 1: 🧵 Desi Etsy - Handmade Products E-commerce Platform
+# 🧵 Desi Etsy - Handmade Products E-commerce Platform

 Desi Etsy is a full-stack MERN (MongoDB, Express, React, Node.js) web application designed to promote local artisans and their handmade products.
 It features customer shopping, artisan product listings, and admin moderation – creating a niche marketplace tailored to Indian crafts and handmade goods.